Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Seal Speed: 10
  - Special: X Swarm Size, Y Willpower, Y Female Kikai

 Effects: You create Y clone(s) of yourself (Max 2), dedicating one or more ranks of your Swarm Size to each clone.
 Your clones inherit all the properties of a normal swarm.
-X has a minimum of Y, as each clone must have one Swarm Size.
+X equal to the Swarm Size dedicated to each clone (and thus can be different per clone), and has a minimum of Y, as each clone must have one Swarm Size.

 Once the Swarm Size used to make a clone is reduced to 0, the clone is destroyed (as is the Female Kikai).
 You can voluntarily dismiss any clones as a Speed X + Y * 2 action to turn one or more clones back into regular Swarm(s), but you can never regain any Willpower spent on creating Mushi Bunshin.
 The Swarm Size used to create these clones reduces your current and maximum Swarm Size (you can’t ‘replace’ swarm size for this jutsu with Insect Cocoon).

-These clones can perform any jutsu you know, but have no chakra of their own, using your CE/Stamina rolls for anything requiring them.
+These clones can perform any jutsu you know, but have no chakra of their own, and you pay any costs (CE, Stamina, Upkeeps) associated with their actions.
 They act only when you spend AP for them to do so, and can’t act again until an IC has passed equal to the speed of their action.
 You may hide amongst your clones (and others may Observe them) as normal, but if they act or react in a way that makes it obvious they’re bugs (such as taking less damage from a Taijutsu attack, or being immune to grapples or various status effects), it’s obvious they’re a clone.

 When Bug Clones attack, their actions are always considered to be Held Back, as per the ability in Chapter 5, even if you do not have the Hold Back ability.
 This means they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.
 Bug Clones can attempt basic dodges and parries without costing any AP, but are performed at their normal Speed (of 2 and 3, respectively).

-*Basic Attack [Variable AP]* - The clone may make any basic unarmed or weapon attack, paying 1 AP per X speed of that action.
+**Basic Attack [Variable AP]** - The clone may make any basic unarmed or weapon attack, paying 1 AP per X speed of that action.
-*Jutsu [Variable AP]* - The clone can perform any Jutsu you know, paying 1 AP per X speed of that action.
+**Jutsu [Variable AP]** - The clone can perform any Jutsu you know, paying 1 AP per X speed of that action.
 It uses your DEX to determine Seal Speeds, which have to be paid for by AP as well.

 ## Akimichi
 Though they are one of the Four Noble Clans of Konoha, the Akimichi are perhaps the most gregarious, altruistic, and downright friendly of the four by a large margin.